top of page

 • Support for administration and scriptural ways to resolve conflict

-• Being always available to parents, colleagues, and students
+• Being available to parents, colleagues, and students when needed

 • Wearing a visible sign to demonstrate solidarity within the order (pin, sash, color, other)

-In summary, it’s nothing more than living out God’s greatest commandments: Love the Lord your God with all your heart and with all your soul and with all your mind.
+In summary, it’s nothing more than living out God’s greatest commandments: Love the Lord your God with all your heart with all your heart, soul, and mind.
 This is the first and greatest commandment.
 And the second is like it: Love your neighbor as yourself.
 All the Law and the Prophets hang on these two commandments.
 (Matthew 22: 37-40)

 You may be interested in my doctoral research completed in 2014 on non-academic outcomes for students attending schools in the Cleveland Scholarship and Tutoring Program.
 I have attached it to this letter.